-- Students will apply and transfer their ASL skills at local Deaf community events. - · Students will produce a class project or presentation using ASL. - Students will demonstrate their ASL skills in communicating with native ASL users.

-- Students will employ ASL skills during their internship in a signing environment - Students will be able to distinguish the language and culture between Deaf and hearing Americans. - Students will develop basic skills and knowledge about the Deaf community and apply that skill and knowledge in higher education or training programs to be ASL interpreters in the field of Deaf Education.
+- Students will apply and transfer their ASL skills at local Deaf community events. - · Students will produce a class project or presentation using ASL. - Students will demonstrate their ASL skills in communicating with native ASL users. - Students will employ ASL skills during their internship in a signing environment. - Students will be able to distinguish the language and culture between Deaf and hearing Americans. - Students will develop basic skills and knowledge about the Deaf community and apply that skill and knowledge in higher education or training programs to be ASL interpreters in the field of Deaf Education.

--

 Code Title Credits

-Departmental Requi rements
+Departmental Requirements

 ASLS 121 American Sign Language I 3

 ASLS 122 American Sign Language II 4

 ASLS 123 American Sign Language Fingerspelling and Number Use 3

 ASLS 223 American Sign Language III 4

+Total Credits 19

+INTR 101 Internship

-ASLS 224 American Sign Language IV 4
+ASLS 299 Independent Study: American Sign Language Studies

-Select one of the fol lowing: 1

 ASLS 250 ASL Immersion Experience

+Se elect one of the follow ing: 1

-ASLS 299 Independent Study: American Sign Language Studies
+AS SLS 224 American Sign Language IV 4

-INTR 101 Internship

-Total Credits 19